Emulator Issues #8990

 Since some time after Dolphin version 4.0.2 (I'm not exactly sure when it stopped working), you cannot use Cheat Engine to find the start of a game's RAM addresses.
 Because of this, Windows users cannot use the newer versions of Dolphin with Cheat Engine, because the addresses always change every time Dolphin is opened, and there is no way to set up a pointer for the addresses.
 I can only confirm this for the 64 bit version of Dolphin, as I only use a 64 bit system.

-Updated by Zephiles over 8 years ago
+Updated by Zephiles about 9 years ago

 Edit: I used Windows 8.0 to test this, but it has also been reported on other OS's, such as Windows 7.

-Updated by Zephiles over 8 years ago
+Updated by Zephiles about 9 years ago

 Fog wrote: